Setting up your multi-factor (2-step) authentication method

 To enable an MFA method:

-- In Polaris, click your name located at the bottom, left-hand corner of the page, and select Settings.
+- Click User Settings or the icon located in the bottom, left-hand corner of the page, and click Settings.

 - Choose the Security tab on the page that displays.

 - Select either the Email or the Authenticator Application (TOTP).